adwyze/blog/src/posts/tableau-vs-google-data-studio/index.md

 path: "/tableau-vs-google-data-studio-for-marketers"
 date: "2018-01-05"
 title: "The Showdown: Tableau v/s Google Data Studio for Marketers"
+description: "Here are multiple criteria that will help performance marketers compare the market leaders in visualization and dashboards - Tableau and Google Data Studio."
+robots: "index, nofollow"
 ---

 _To keep things contextual, I will stay focused on marketers in this post.